yomerrallo/thecastedkinweb/_world_codex/geography-lost-realms/the-maw.md

 ## History

 Long before the Exile, the Maw was a **Ky extraction mine** carved into deep strata beneath Solrael.
-Veins of proto-Skyglass and raw Ky deposits ran through the walls like bronchi, making the tunnels hum faintly with energy even before the Pulse was known.
+Veins of fossilized Ky and proto-Skyglass ran through the walls like bronchi, making the tunnels hum faintly with residual resonance — echoes of long-dead organisms, trapped in stone.

 But it was not only energy the Maw offered — it offered **questions**.
 Strange glyphs, old machines, and subterranean anomalies began to appear along its deeper corridors.
 Some Kynari — especially among the scholar caste and minor faith sects — began to revere these anomalies, whispering of **forgotten intelligences**, of **divinities below**.